-1. The present and planned land uses in the area, including agricultural and open-space lands.
+- 1. The present and planned land uses in the area, including agricultural and open-space lands. - 2.
+The present and probable need for public facilities and services in the area.

-- 2. The present and probable need for public facilities and services in the area. - 3.
-The present capacity of public facilities and adequacy of public services that the agency provides or is authorized to provide. - 4.
+- 3. The present capacity of public facilities and adequacy of public services that the agency provides or is authorized to provide. - 4.
 The existence of any social or economic communities of interest in the area if the commission determines that they are relevant to the agency. - 5.
-For an update of an SOI of a city or special district that provides public facilities or services related to sewers, municipal and industrial water, or structural fire protection, that occurs pursuant to subdivision (g) on or after July 1, 2012, the present and probable need for those public facilities and services of any DUCs within the existing SOI. - 6.
+For an update of an SOI of a city or special district that provides public facilities or services related to sewers, municipal and industrial water, or structural fire protection, that occurs pursuant to subdivision (g) on or after July 1, 2012, the present and probable need for those public facilities and services of any DUCs within the existing SOI (not applicable for this MSR). - 6.
 The nature, location, and extent of any functions or classes of services provided by existing districts.

-The MSR will include recommended SOI determinations for each SOI update covered in the MSR report.
+The MSR will include recommended SOI determinations for the CSAs and park and recreation districts noted in the table above.